sgraden/vpc/about-vpc-beta.md

  * Single-homed VSIs, using one virtual network interface card (vNIC)
  * Single-zone deployment, in US-South region
  * Internet access by VPN

-## Features available later in the Beta release timeframe
+## Features available soon

  * Load Balancing (LB) that's native to VPC
  * Multi-homed, multi-vNIC Virtual Server Instances (VSIs)

+## Planned Features

-For a list of upcoming features that will be released by General Availability (GA), please refer to [this Planned Experience document](about.html#planned-ibm-virtual-private-cloud-experience)
+For an overview of planned features, please refer to [About VPC](about.html).

+## Known Limitations

-For a list of known limitations and features not supported during the Beta release, please refer to [this Known Limitations document](known-limitations.html).
+For a list of known limitations and features not supported during the Beta release, please refer to [the Known Limitations](known-limitations.html).